wordofwarning/wordofwarning.org/current/2014-spring/age/index.md

 ##Nicki Hobday + Sara Cocker
 ####More
-*Age Concerns* is an authentic, warm and witty performance, which sensitively investigates the art of ageing, exploring the past, present, future, tea and biscuits.
+*Age Concerns* is an authentic, warm and witty performance sensitively investigating the art of ageing - exploring the past, present, future, tea and biscuits.

+Inspired by Nicki Hobday + Sara Cocker’s ongoing experience of working with old people in the care industry - they have worked with older people separately and together; they have made shows separately and now they are making a show together.
+The time they have spent with the elderly has given them a lot of fond memories, and "memories live longer than dreams".
+That’s what Hilda told them anyway.
+Hilda helped them make the show.

+Sharing the conversations they’ve had and the dances they’ve learnt with Hilda - an 88 year old lady who previously entertained “the old dears” in care homes before retirement.
+Age Concerns centres around Hilda’s advice to Nicki + Sara on how to be entertaining.

 ####Who are they?
 Nicki Hobday is a Manchester based theatre maker and performer.
 She makes her own work, as well in collaboration with other artists and companies currently including Michael Pinchbeck (*The Beginning*) and 30 bird (*Domestic Labour: A Study in Love*).